juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 When the `Inject` method is called on the context, either in `Start` or manually, it will scan the scene for any injectable components and inject them with the resources bound to its container.

+**Note**: the `SceneDependencyContext` dependency context has a low script execution order value, so that its injection happens before others, ensuring all resources are delivered before other objects initiate their `Start` phase.

 #### Advanced

 Just like in the global context, a custom container implementation can be provided.
 Here, this is done by one of its (child) components that implements the `IDependencyContainerProvider` interface.